Access the Code of Practice online

 Any remaining swarf will not be in contact with the metallic substrate and will not cause deterioration of the roof, its effect is aesthetic only.
 Overly aggressive efforts to remove such swarf is likely to damage the appearance of the cladding without enhancing its durability

-On highly visible surfaces, a soft rag and plastic spatula can be used to remove more tenacious swarf adhesions, or on painted surfaces, the use of a diluted mild household liquid cleaner might work.
+On highly visible surfaces, a soft rag and plastic spatula can be used to remove more tenacious swarf adhesions or a diluted mild household cleaner might work on painted surfaces.
 Wire brushing, steel wool, or pot scouring cloths must not be used as they will damage the organic or metallic coating.

 Friction cutting that creates swarf can also cause heat damage to metallic and organic protective surfaces.